connormanning/entwine/doc/source/quickstart.rst

 ******************************************************************************

 Getting started with Entwine is easy with `Conda`_.
-Let's use Entwine to fetch and organize some public data to a local index, serve it into a Potree WebGL application, and extract a quick elevation model and hillshade from it.
+Let's use Entwine to fetch and organize some public data, visualize it in our browser, and extract a quick elevation model and hillshade from it.

 Installation
 --------------------------------------------------------------------------------

-Install `Miniconda`_ (or full Anaconda if you prefer) by visiting https://conda.io/miniconda.html and downloading and running the install script for your platform.
-Once you have installed Miniconda, run a shell and create an Entwine environment:
+First, install `Miniconda`_ (or full Anaconda if you prefer) by downloading and running the install script for your platform.
+Then, run a shell and create an Entwine environment:

 ::

    conda create -n entwine -c conda-forge entwine

-This will create a new Conda environment, add the `Conda Forge`_ catalog to it, and install the entwine package from the Conda Forge catalog.
+This will create a new Conda environment, add the `Conda Forge`_ catalog to it, and install the Entwine package from the Conda Forge catalog.